jkaniuka/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.rst

     qos_overrides./parameter_events.publisher.reliability
     use_sim_time

+The namespaces of the parameter and its name are separated using dots as you can see, for example, in ``parameter_events.publisher.depth``.

 Every node has the parameter ``use_sim_time``; it's not unique to turtlesim.

 Based on their names, it looks like ``/turtlesim``'s parameters determine the background color of the turtlesim window using RGB color values.